Ungrounded vs. grounded thermocouples

 • Slow response times.

-Grounded thermocouples
+Grounded Thermocouples

-When a thermocouple is grounded, the junction is welded directly to the inside of the hull at the tip of the sensor which results in an effective heat transfer thus faster response times.
+When a thermocouple is grounded, the junction is welded directly to the inside of the hull at the tip of the sensor which results in an effective heat transfer, thus faster response times.

 These types of probes are recommended to measure the temperature of gases and liquids.